 If buildings reflect Graham’s progress, men symbolise the barriers that stop her.
 Among many other things, The Post is about language and communication, with Spielberg taking great joy in showing the paper’s typesetting and even spending a luxurious 3 minutes and 14 seconds on a one-shot of Graham and Bradlee talking over breakfast (to my count, it’s the longest oner of his career).
 Words are power and communication can change the world, but Graham has precious little opportunity to engage with them.
 The men who dominate the Post’s newsroom, boardroom and every party she throws refuse to give her the opportunity to speak, and Spielberg frames them like immovable pillars, trapping her and blocking her way.
 A quietly devastating sequence finds two board members freely discussing their lack of faith in her, knowing full well that she’s in the adjoining room, able to hear every word.
 She enters the room, and Spielberg positions her in the centre of her frame, flanked on either side by the men.
 They may as well be made of stone.

 The power dynamic changes in two key sequences where Graham is ambushed.
 The first is a phone call, during which she has to make the fateful decision: should the Post publish or not?
 Coming in the middle of a party, the scene finds Graham utterly unprepared for her spot in history, but she refuses to buckle, even when Spielberg’s direction piles on the pressure.
-Rapid cuts, claustrophobic framing and sound design that seems to prioritise the voices of the men on the call conspire to put Graham on the spot.
+Rapid cuts, claustrophobic framing and an incredible overhead shot that lingers above Graham like the eyes of history conspire to put her on the spot.

-It creates a fight or flight moment that comes to a head when Spielberg’s camera lingers above her, looking down on her at what becomes a moment of monumental significance.
-Wisely, he and Streep have the emotional honesty to allow Graham’s vulnerability to show as her hands shake and voice breaks.
+Wisely, Spielberg and Streep have the emotional honesty to allow Graham’s vulnerability to show as her hands shake and voice breaks.
 She decides, and repeats the decision over and over again, reminding herself that it’s the right option and giving the audience time to recover from the tension.
 Spielberg has directed dinosaurs attacking children, killer sharks bearing down on sinking boats and aliens invading family homes, but this may be the most breathlessly exciting sequence of his career.

 The second key scene comes when Graham has to do it all over again.
 The paper’s lawyers discover that the Post’s source is very likely the same as the one the New York Times used for its coverage, and that puts the paper in the line of fire.
 To publish now will mean that the Post is in contempt of court, and in a moment that references Norman Rockwell’s painting ‘The Jury’, Graham finds herself surrounded by men who are trying to force a decision out of her.
 Again, the men come to resemble structures, their grey and black suits suggesting pillars that trap her.
 But Spielberg goes further than gender politics.
 By drawing from the Rockwell painting, he’s doing exactly what he did with ‘Triple Self-Portrait’ in Bridge of Spies: commenting on America.
 This is the United States, then and now: power is wielded not to produce equality, but to control and coerce.
 The only way to make the system is to break it.